0xdefaceme/whitepaper/README.md

 In the following sections, we argue for why we believe the negotiator's scheme is in fact incentivizing fair settlements of contracts.

+#### Proof of Attacking

+In the 0xdeface protocol an attacker is able to submit a hash of their unencrypted vulnerability report along with their `commit`.
+While this doesn't expose the report, it allows the attacker to prove publicly that they submitted a legit vulnerability at a certain point in time (time-stamping).
+Does the contract owner shut down the contract using a non-compliant procedure, then the attacker can reveal the content of the time-stamped report and prove to the world that the owner didn't play the game fairly.
+We call this scheme Proof of Attacking.

 ### Exploitable EIP standard

 Another central component is 0xdeface's _Exploitable_ EIP standard.
 It is an